-20.5 (1) On an application for the grant or renewal of a driver's licence, the applicant must make a declaration in the prescribed form as to whether or not he or she is suffering from any illness, physical disability or the persistent misuse of drugs or alcohol (whether or not such misuse amounts to dependency) or from any other illness or physical disability which would be likely to cause the driving by him or her of a motor vehicle to be a source of danger to the public.

-(2) If the Licensing Officer is satisfied that any person who holds a licence, or applies for the grant or renewal of a licence, is suffering from an illness, physical disability or the persistent misuse of drugs or alcohol (whether or not such misuse amounts to dependency), which is likely to cause driving by that person of a motor vehicle to be a source of danger to the public, the Licensing Officer must revoke the licence or refuse to issue that licence, as the case may be, and the licence holder must, on the request of the Licensing Officer, deliver the licence to him or her for cancellation.

-(3) A holder of a St Helena or foreign licence who becomes aware of an illness, disability or the persistent misuse of drugs or alcohol (whether or not such misuse amounts to dependency) which may likely cause the driving by him or her of a motor vehicle to be a possible source of danger to the public, and who does not notify the licensing officer thereof as soon as practicable, commits an offence.
+- 20. (1) On an application for the grant or renewal of a driver's licence, the applicant must make a declaration in the prescribed form as to whether or not he or she is suffering from any specified illness or physical disability, from the persistent misuse of drugs or alcohol (whether or not such misuse amounts to dependency), or from any other illness or physical disability which would be likely to cause the driving by the person of a motor vehicle to be a source of danger to the public. - (2) If the Licensing Officer is satisfied that any person who holds a licence, or applies for the grant or renewal of a licence, is suffering as described in subsection (1), the Licensing Officer must revoke the licence or refuse to issue the licence, as the case may be, and the licence holder must, on the request of the Licensing Officer, deliver a revoked licence to him or her for cancellation. - (3) A holder of a St Helena or foreign licence who becomes aware of an illness or disability or the persistent misuse of drugs or alcohol (whether or not such misuse amounts to dependency) which would be likely to cause the driving by him or her of a motor vehicle to be a possible source of danger to the public must notify the licensing officer thereof as soon as practicable.

-(4) Any person who is aggrieved by the refusal of the Licensing Officer to grant a licence or by the revocation of a licence under this section, may within 14 days of such decision appeal to the Magistrates' Court in writing.
+- (3A) A person who contravenes subsection (3) commits an offence.
+Penalty: A fine of £1,000 or imprisonment for 6 months, or both. - (4) A person who is aggrieved by the refusal of the Licensing Officer to grant a licence or by the revocation of a licence under this section, may within 14 days of such decision appeal to the Magistrates' Court in writing.